wp-plugins/seamless-schema/readme.txt

 The metadata is added in meta tags in the page header so it's totally invisible.
 However, only canonical properties can be added.
 For more complex types such as home address and product review, you have to add manually the metadata in the HTML code of your post.
 Have a look at the Schema.org website for more information about the structure.

-Additional OpenGraph tags can be added in posts, pages and attachments as custom fields prefixed by `og_`.
+Additional OpenGraph and Twitter tags can be added in posts, pages and attachments as custom fields prefixed by `og_` or `twitter_`.
 For example, to add the tag `og:my_tag`, add a custom field named `og_og:my_tag` with the value you want.

 == Frequently Asked Questions ==